-Digital Stamps are super fun and easy to use on our scrapbook pages.
-They can be used in multiple ways to either make a bold statement or add subtle interest.
-You can color them, apply styles to them, use Blend Modes on them, or clip papers to them.
+Digital Stamps are versatile and can add additional interest to our digital scrapbook pages.
+Stamps can be used in multiple ways; for example, to make a bold statement or add subtle interest.
+You can color Stamps, apply styles to them, use Blend Modes, experiment with Opacity levels, or clip papers to them.
 Some Designers call them “Stamps” while others call them “Blendables” or “Art Effects.”
 No matter what they are called, adding them to your digital stash and incorporating them into your digital projects can be a great way to add another dimension to your finished projects.

-Today I want to show you a quick way to create a beautiful, blended, multi-colored effect when using a digital stamp.
+Today I want to show you a quick way to add a beautiful, blended, multi-colored effect to digital stamps.

 Here is a digital stamp stamped in black.
-(Spoiler Alert!
-This is a stamp I created for a Grab Bag with Manu Scraps; not available until NSD weekend!)
 Stamped in black, the digital stamp shows a lot of contrast and is quite pretty; however, I want it to be full of beautifully blended colors.

 Here is the same brush stamped in color.
 I don’t really like this at all.
 It’s flat and has little contrast.

 Here is the stamp with multi-colors.
 I like this and think it’s really pretty.
 So how would you get this look?